 - 2 portions soba noodles (ensure gluten-free if necessary)

-- 2 tablespoons lemon juice (or yuzu juice or ume-shiso seasoning)
+- Juice of 1/2 lemon (or sub yuzu juice or ume-shiso seasoning)

 - 1 clove of garlic